niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 ![](https://nirav.com.np/assets/img/harrysally2.jpg)

 Watching movies set in New York in the late 90's makes me very nostalgic, no idea why.
 And this movie is the epitome of New York in the 90's.
 I loved it.
 At times it gets cheesy but give me cheesy over sad any day.
 Also, Meg Ryan (was?) is beautiful.

+I'm looking forward to watching this movie after I have forgotten the details (which doesn't take very long for me).

 # Pretty Woman